rciminera/Crypto-Pricing/README.md

 - Use of the Random Forest Regressor Model due to it's efficiency and feature importance ranking

 #### Data preprocessing:
-- After a number of attempts to find complete data a data set of 832 crypto currencies with 14 features was extacted, transformed, and then loaded to an AWS databse for processing by the ML model.
+- After a number of attempts to find complete data a data set of 832 crypto currencies with 14 features was extacted, transformed, and then loaded to an AWS databse for processing by the ML model
-- All null values were dropped to prepare the data for training.
+- All null values were dropped to prepare the data for training
-- Columns such as "ATH" (all time high) were dropped as non important.
+- Columns such as "ATH" (all time high) were dropped as non important
 #### Feature engineering and selection:
 - The features selected are ('current_price','circulating_supply', 'fully_diluted_valuation', 'total_volume', 'total_supply', 'market_cap')
 - The reason for selecing these features are: